RyanSKang/regex-tutorial/gist.md

         * Here are the following groups the {2,6} range quantifier applies to within our snippet code:
             * `[a-z\.]`
 ### OR Operator
+* A regex OR operator allows us to specify multiple alternatives for matching a particular pattern. an OR operator is represented by the vertical bar '|'.
+There are 2 instances of the OR operator.
+    1. `[\da-z\.-]+`:
+        * This character sets matches one or more occurences of either a digit ('/d'), a lowercase letter ('[a-z]'), a dot ('\.'), or a hyphen ('-').
+The OR operator allows any of these characters to be matched.
+    2. `[a-z\.]{2,6}`:
+        * This character set matches between 2-6 occurences of either a lowercase ('[a-z]') or a dot ('\.').
+The OR operator allows either of these to be matched.
+* In both cases, the OR operator provides alternatives within the character sets, allowing for different characters to be matched at those specific positions within the pattern.

 ### Character Classes
+* Character classes are enclosed within square brackets '[]' and allow us to define a gorup of characters that can match a single character at the specific position in the pattern.
+* Character classes are a way to specify a set of characters that can be matched at a particular position in a pattern
+* Here are the character classes within our snippet code:
+    1. `[a-z0-9_\.-]`:
+        * This character class matches any lowercase letter, digit, underscore, period, or hyphen.
+    2. `[\da-z\.-]`:
+        * This character class matches any digit, lowercase letter, period, or hyphen.
+    3. `[a-z\.]`:
+        * This character class matches any lowercase letter or period.

 ### Flags
+* Flags are optional modifiers that can be added after the closing delimiter of a regex pattern to modify the behavior of the pattern matching.
+There are no flags specified.
+* Here are some commonly used flags in regex:
+    1. 'i'- Case Sensitive:
+        * The 'i' flag enables case-insensitive matching.
+Uppercase and lowercase letters are considered equivalent.
+    2. 'g'- Global Search:
+        * The 'g' flag performs a global search.
+It will find all matches rather than stopping at the first match.
+    3. 'm'- Multiline:
+        * The 'm' flag enables multiline mode.
+The anchors '^' and '$' match the beginning and end of each line within the input text, rather than the entire input string.
+    4. 's'- Dotall or Single Line Mode:
+        * The 's' flag modifies the behavior of the dot metacharacter.
+By default the dot matches any character except newline.
+With the 's' flag thhe dot matches any character including the newline.
+    5. 'u'- Unicode:
+        * The 'u' flag enables full Unicode matching.
+It allows the regex engine to handle Unicode characters properly, including support for Unicode code point matching and properties.

 ### Grouping and Capturing